Mandy767/job-website-webscraping/README.md

 1.pip install packaging

-2.pip install requests

-3.pip install selenium
+2.pip install selenium

-4.pip install beautifulsoup4
+3.pip install beautifulsoup4

 The selenium code at start will automatically install chrome webdriver so no need to install it manually.